 Please submit your data by one method only (preferably online).
 That is, if you submit your data online, please do not mail in your sheet(s) as well.

 Tagged monarchs observed or recovered in the United States, Canada, and northern Mexico ("domestic recoveries") are often found by people who are not familiar with the Monarch Watch tagging program.
 They are directed to submit the recovery information (complete tag code, date, location, and contact info) via the Monarch Watch Tag Recovery Form so that it may be added to our database.

-The majority of the recovered tags are obtained in Mexico.
-Early each year we visit the overwintering sites, particularly El Rosario and Sierra Chincua, where we purchase tags from the guides and ejido members.
+Each year we visit the overwintering areas in central Mexico, particularly El Rosario and Sierra Chincua, where we purchase tags from the guides and ejido members.
 The ratio of untagged to tagged monarchs is quite high and it takes several hours on average to find each tag among the dead butterflies on the trails and under the monarch-covered trees.
 We pay approximately $5US for each tag, reasonable compensation for the time and energy spent locating them.

-Tag Recovery Certificates are available below as PDF files for you to download, fill in with your tag data from the database, and print out for display.
-Certificates are designed to print on a standard 8-1/2 x 11" sheet (US Letter):
+A Tag Recovery Certificate is available below as PDF files for you to download, fill in with your tag data, and print out for display.
+It is designed to print on a standard 8-1/2 x 11" sheet (US Letter):

 A portion of the cost of the tagging kits attempts to cover the recovery effort.
 However, when there is high mortality at the overwintering sites the number of recoveries is also high and the cost of purchasing tags exceeds these funds.
 Tax-deductible contributions to Monarch Watch to help offset the costs associated with running the tagging program are always welcome and very much appreciated: